-After I had splashed the damnable thing with about a gallon of cold tapwater it finally gave up and surrendered and I put it away and zipped up my bermudas.
-I cracked the bathroom door and peeked down the hall first; somehow I wouldn’t put it past Miss Evans to appear yet again, and as much as I found her attractive I was already feeling pangs of guilt.
+After I had doused the damnable thing with several gallons of cold tap-water it grudgingly gave up and surrendered and I put it away and zipped up my Bermudas.
+I cracked the bathroom door and peeked down the hall; I couldn’t put it past Miss Evans to appear yet again, and as much as I found her attractive I was already feeling pangs of guilt.
 After all, how long had I been seeing Elektra?
 Just a week or so?
 And already I was kissing another woman?
 That couldn’t be right.

-I heard music coming from her room, opera.
+I heard music coming from Miss Evans’s room: opera.

-I left the bathroom, holding my poem scrapbook, and tiptoed past her door.
-Well, I was wearing my sandals, so I suppose I wasn’t exactly tiptoeing, but I walked or shuffled as quietly as I could.
+At last I crept out of the bathroom, holding my scrapbook of poems, and tiptoed past her door.
+Well, I was wearing my flip-flops, so I suppose I wasn’t exactly tiptoeing, but I walked or shuffled as quietly as I could.

-Finally I made it downstairs and out the side door, but this really was one of those days, because just then I saw Steve coming down the walk.
+I successfully made it downstairs and out the side door, but just then I saw Steve coming down the sidewalk.
 If I had left the house just thirty seconds sooner I might have avoided him, but no such luck.

-He waved weakly to me from the sidewalk.
+He waved weakly to me from the other side of the picket fence that borders our yard.
 Even from here he looked rather pale and pathetic.
-I walked to the front and up the stone path to where he stood by the gate, although he made no motion to open it.
+I walked around front and down the stone path to where he stood by the gate, although he made no motion to open it.

 “Oh, that’s okay, Steve.”